Zip Lines, Ropes Courses and Flights over Tualatin Valley

 It may make your palms sweat and your heart skip a beat, but a zip-line adventure in the trees is an experience that cannot be matched.
 Take a deep breath and prepare your senses for an unparalleled adventure.

 Tree to Tree Adventure Park is a unique “playground in the trees.”
 It opened as an aerial ropes course in 2009 as the first-of-its-kind attraction in the Tualatin Valley.
 Today, the park offers myriad adventures for the entire family, such as six aerial rope courses each with 10 tree-top obstacles to master; guided zip-line tours, with six “extreme” zip lines; dueling zips; tree-top bungee plunge from a 65-foot-high platform; and a 40-foot climbing tree.
-(Zip lines temporarily closed, aerial ropes course open through mid-November)
+(2021 season opening March 13, some features not currently open)

 Glide Through the Tualatin Valley Skies